 Incorporating a gender perspective will help TA providers carry out TA assignments more effectively and successfully.
 Recognizing that concepts and notions for advancing gender equality may be new to TA providers who are not gender experts, and that sensitization on gender equality is a process, this guide is meant to offer practical guidance for gender mainstreaming in TA provision.
-It is intended as a quick checklist of recommendations for effectively addressing gender equality considerations throughout the TA process.
+It is intended as a set of guidelines for the integration of gender equality considerations which, if incorporated in TA, will improve its gender responsiveness.
 This tool provides a necessary starting point to the complex process of mainstreaming gender in TA in multi-sectoral nutrition initiatives.

-This guide was informed by a review of the literature on nutrition and gender, including the World Health Organization (WHO) gender assessment framework1, and reviewed by gender specialists.
+This guide was informed by a review of the literature on nutrition and gender, including the World Health Organization (WHO) gender assessment framework, and reviewed by gender specialists.